ropensci/RNeXML/inst/doc/pubs/manuscript.md

 to define a stochastic character mapping (a `simmap` mapping) in NeXML.

-[^1]: By using the commenting mechanism of the Newick format, it is possible that other software that doesn't also use the comment mechanism for some other such purpose would be able to successfully parse the tree.
-However there is no way to guarentee that this is the case or for the data format to describe its use.

 [Revell 2011] describes the `phytools` package for R, which includes utilities for reading, manipulating, and writing `simmap` files in R.